-At present Belgium is starting to allow travelers from countries in the European Union, including the UK, and the four EFTA nations (Switzerland, Liechtenstein, Iceland and Norway.)
+Belgium has reopened its borders and is allowing travelers from countries in the European Union, including the UK, and the four EFTA nations (Switzerland, Liechtenstein, Iceland and Norway.)

 IMPORTANT: Many new regulations, regarding those who come from certain areas within a country, may be quarantined or/and require testing.
 The most up to date information is here: https://diplomatie.belgium.be/en

-Mask is required to be worn in all public indoor, public transport and certain outdoor areas where social distancing is not possible.
+Mask is required to be worn in all public indoor, public transport and all outdoor areas.

 Authorities in Belgium plan to tighten a number of restrictions due to an increase in cases in the country.